 The PFO of Evercore Partners (EVR) is Buying Shares

-Following this transaction Robert B. Walsh’s holding in the company was increased by 8.24% to a total of $5.33 million.
-This is Walsh’s first Buy trade following 5 Sell transactions.
+This recent transaction increases Robert B. Walsh’s holding in the company by 3.5% to a total of $5.36 million.
+In addition to Robert B. Walsh, 2 other EVR executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>